gyoto/Gyoto/INSTALL.Gyoto.md

                                  udunits2 boost libflint libboost-mpi

-Assuming conda is activated, the configure script (see below) should pick them automatically, except ARBLIB as of writing.
+Assuming conda is activated, the configure script (see below) should pick them automatically.
 The installation prefix still defaults to /usr/local, though, and one might want to change that e.g. with:

-    ./configure --prefix=$CONDA_PREFIX \
+    ./configure --prefix=$CONDA_PREFIX
-                --with-arblib-headers=$CONDA_PREFIX/include/flint/

 It should be fine to use swig and doxygen from outside Anaconda, and LORENE (if needed) should be compiled with the Anaconda-provided